 Automated delegation updates require registrar API support.
 Manual updates (the traditional way of doing it) are supported for all registrars and DNScaster will even show you the current delegation status to help identify what updates, if any, are needed.

-Domains that delegate to themselves using vanity names (ie:
+Domains that are used as base domains for vanity names (ie:

 Because migration between DNS providers can be a sensitive operation for domains with production traffic, it is possible to perform the initial delegation and glue updates manually and to only enable automatic updates once everything is in place.